 Driving in Andalucia

-Driving in Andalucia is very similar to driving in any European country.
-But, there are some differences, so please take a few moments to read this to ensure that you understand the rules here in Spain before heading out onto the roads.
+Driving in Andalucia is similar to driving in any European country, but there are some differences.
+So, please take a few moments to read this post to ensure that you understand the rules here in Spain before heading out onto the roads.

 Spain has one of the highest accident rates in Europe, but the traffic authorities are working hand in hand with the legislators to try to improve the situation.
 As a result, leniency for the violators of traffic rules is becoming a thing of the past.
 Spain has now adopted a points system, whereby points are deducted from your driving licence when infractions are committed.
 This can ultimately result in the loss of the licence.